Why Travel Writer Pat Yale Never Left Turkey

 During that trip, I stood in the square between the Blue Mosque and the Hagia Sophia and thought that they were the same date because they had a similar profile.

-And when I found out later that there were 1000 years between them, I realized that I knew literally nothing, really.
+And when I found out later that there were 1000 years between them, I realized that I knew nothing literally, really.

 So I thought, I’m going to take a year out, and learn Turkish, and understand the rhythm of an Islamic year as opposed to a Christian year.